sapphiredev/shapeshift/README.md

 [Back to top][toc]

-ShapeShift includes a handful of number-specific validations:
+Shapeshift includes a handful of number-specific validations:

 ```typescript
 s.number.greaterThan(5); // > 5